 Dudley married Lucie Howard Estes in the same year he acquired the house from Patton.
-He substantially enlarged and remodeled the house, adding eight rooms, inlaid hardwood flooring, central heating, and Renaissance Revival decoration.
+They substantially enlarged and remodeled the house, extending the front stoop to a sitting porch, adding eight rooms, inlaid hardwood flooring, central heating, and Renaissance Revival decoration.

-After his death, Mrs. Dudley converted the house to apartments and extended the porch to include a sitting area.
+After his passing in the 1930s, Mrs. Dudley converted the upper floors to apartments.